stephanoulaa/final-project/notes.md

 ****SCHEDULE****

 9/18:
--fix accuracy of alerts
--how to save what's in wishlist
+-start deploying
+-take notes for presentation
 9/19:
+-present for raphael
--help deploying it
+-help deploying it (can i edit afterwards?)

                                     **FORMATTING**